webtechnick/CakePHP-FileUpload-Plugin/readme.txt

 http://www.webtechnick.com/blogs/view/221/CakePHP_File_Upload_Plugin

 CHANGELOG:
+   4.1.0: Added validation errors for the behavior.
+If an error is accurded durring an upload a validation error is thrown and presented to the user.
    4.0.4: Bug fix, Undefined index notice within same controller on different form without an upload at all.
    4.0.3: Bug fix, using wrong option in removeFile method.
    4.0.2: Bug fix, uploading non-model files now returns proper array of files to be uploaded.